TehhX/Sirtet/README.md

 A java application version of Tetris, made for my own personal use.
+Currently unfinished.